ricardojoserf/SAMDump/README.md

 Extracts Windows SAM and SYSTEM files using Volume Shadow Copy Service (VSS) with multiple exfiltration options and XOR obfuscation:

-- Lists volume shadow copies using VSS and creates one if necessary
+- Lists Volume Shadow Copies using VSS and creates one if necessary
-- Extracts SAM and SYSTEM files from shadow copies
+- Extracts SAM and SYSTEM files from the Shadow Copy
-- Uses direct NT API calls for file operations
+- Uses NT API calls for file operations (*NtCreateFile*, *NtReadFile*, *NtWriteFile*,...)
 - Supports XOR encoding for obfuscation
-- Multiple exfiltration methods: local save or network transfer
+- Exfiltration methods: Local save or Network transfer

+It requires to run as Administrator, and if created the Shadow Copy is automatically deleted after ~5 minutes.

 <br>